 Looking for a fun arts and crafts for kids?
-Make shaky eggs!
+Make egg shakers!
 Ideas to incorporate STEM, math, language, and movement are included with the directions.
 This fun project is perfect for Easter, spring, or any time of year.

 I used the following supplies to make my eggs:

 Putting it Together